Svenum/attic-builder/README.md

 atticadm -f /path/to/server.toml --sub 'github' --push 'CACHENAME' --validity '1y'
 ```

+# Known Issues
+- On large Flakes the build sometimes is failing 'cause of to little diskspace

 # Future Ideas
 - Creating a Docker Container that automatically fetch one or more Repos and build it periotically local